misotanni/misotanni.github.io/fjs/en/crash.md

 (At the end of this lesson, you will be provided with techniques to translate *any* ratio to an FJS representation and backwards.
 However it's useful to keep these methods in mind because they are much quicker and you will generally be using them instead.
 It's like choosing factorization over the quadratic formula to solve quadratics; it's much faster if you can.)

-While you were using the identities you were given to tackle these exercises, you may have asked yourself a question: "How would I add, for instance, two M3<sup>5</sup> intervals to each other?
+While you were using the identities you were given to tackle these questions, you may have asked yourself a question: "How would I add, for instance, two M3<sup>5</sup> intervals to each other?
 What would the result be?"
 Would it be A5<sup>5</sup>?
 No, that would be the result of adding M3 to M3<sup>5</sup>.
 Our case is different, it's adding M3<sup>5</sup> to another M3<sup>5</sup>.

 The answer to this question happens to simultaneously be the way the FJS notates the second group of remaining JI intervals: *compound accidentals*.

 Any FJS note or interval may have not just one, but any number of FJS accidentals appended to it.
-The otonal and utonal accidentals are always kept separate, but if there is more than one otonal or utonal accidental, they are merged.
+The otonal and utonal accidentals are always kept separate, but if there is more than one accidental of the same "x-tonality" (otonality or utonality), they are merged.
 FJS accidentals merge by multiplication.
 Why?
-Because they are all primes; multiplying them, as opposed to - say - adding or concatenating the digits in base ten, will never make you lose information about the original primes, because every positive integer can be uniquely factorized back into its primes, and order does not matter.
+Because they are all primes; multiplying them - as opposed to, say, adding or concatenating the digits in base ten - will never make you lose information about the original primes, because every positive integer can be uniquely factorized back into its primes, and order does not matter.

 If the accidentals merge in such a way that you can't easily factorize them in your head (e.g. 119 = 7 × 17), you can write them out as a list with commas between each prime ("commas" being, of course, the punctuation mark, not a tiny musical interval).
 For example, D<sup>7,17</sup> would mean the exact same thing as D<sup>119</sup>.
 The convention is to write these primes in non-descending order, but any order is correct.

 So to answer the original question, the sum of two M3<sup>5</sup> is A5<sup>25</sup>, which neatly fits as the FJS name of the ratio 25/16.
 Similarly, given that a 7/4 is a m7<sup>7</sup>, you immediately know that a 49/32 will be a m6<sup>49</sup> and a 35/32 will be a M2<sup>35</sup>.

-As mentioned, otonal and utonal does not mix.
+As mentioned, otonal and utonal do not mix.
 So if a note G♭ happened to have both +7 and -5 accidentals, it would be written as G♭<sup>7</sup><sub>5</sub>.
 The exact rules are as follows:

 - In note naming, use one superscript representing the merged positive accidentals, followed by one subscript representing the merged negative accidentals.
 - In music notation, the merged positive accidental is written first (if any), then the merged negative accidental with a minus sign in front (if any), then any conventional accidental, then the note.